vahidbaharvand/test4z/samples/mock/Readme.md

-# Mocking
+# Mock
-This repository contains the mocking server for Test4z.
-Run the Test4z mocking server to use the Test4z samples when Test4z is not running on mainframe.
+This repository contains the mock server for Test4z.
+Run the Test4z mock server to use the Test4z samples when Test4z is not running on mainframe.
 Once the server is running, you can run the samples.

-## Installing and Running the Mocking Server
+## Installing and Running the Mock Server
 1. Open a new terminal.
 2. Navigate to the samples folder.
    ```